jamesohortle/UnicodeHover/README.md

 ### 0.2.0

-- Add support for HTML and CSS.
+- Add support for HTML (including named character references) and CSS.
 - Fix rendering bug for Markdown in hover panel (#9).

 ### 0.1.0